stuartnelson3/coredns/GOVERNANCE.md

 step down.

-The CoreDNS organization will never forcefully remove a current Maintainer, unless a maintainer fails to meet the principles of CoreDNS community.
+The CoreDNS organization will never forcefully remove a current Maintainer, unless a maintainer fails to meet the principles of CoreDNS community, or adhere to the [Code of Conduct](https://github.com/coredns/coredns/blob/master/CODE-OF-CONDUCT.md).

 ## Github Project Administration